JTBrinkmann/Dubtrack-Playlist-Pusher/README.md

 Then go to Dubtrack.fm, be logged in and click the bookmark.
 Go to the playlist manager (it should auto-open)

 ### to import or export
 Click the "Import/Export playlists" button in the bottom-left corner.
-Then follow the instructions that show up (it's dead simple, really)
+Then follow the instructions that show up (it's dead simple, really).

 ![screenshot of the import/export button](https://i.imgur.com/TKHHJoO.png)

+Importing playlists can take anywhere between 10-30 seconds per 100 songs in the playlist (because Dubtrack doesn't support moving songs in bulk).

 **NOTE:** Freshly imported playlists might not show up in the playlist-list, or show up with with a wrong number of songs.
 Refreshing the page fixes this (sorry).

 ### to split playlists
-Open a playlist and click, select your desired playlist-size by clicking the "Split Size" button. **If you don't see the two "split" buttons, try changing to another playlist and back.** Click the "Split Playlist" button to start splitting. **This WILL take a while!** Splitting playlists can anywhere between 10-30 seconds per 100 songs in the playlist (because Dubtrack doesn't support moving songs in bulk).
+Open a playlist and click, select your desired playlist-size by clicking the "Split Size" button. **If you don't see the two "split" buttons, try changing to another playlist and back.** Click the "Split Playlist" button to start splitting. **This WILL take a while!** As mentioned with the importing, splitting playlists can anywhere between 10-30 seconds per 100 songs in the playlist (because Dubtrack doesn't support moving songs in bulk).

 ![screenshot of the split buttons](https://i.imgur.com/JwyNYKU.png)